Azure-Samples/azure-search-openai-demo/README.md

 1. Run `azd env set AZURE_OPENAI_EMB_DEPLOYMENT {Name of existing GPT embedding deployment}`.
 Only needed if your embeddings deployment is not the default 'embedding'.

 When you run `azd up` after and are prompted to select a value for `openAiResourceGroupLocation`, make sure to select the same location as the existing OpenAI resource group.

+##### Openai.com OpenAI:

+1. Run `azd env set OPENAI_HOST openai`
+2. Run `azd env set OPENAI_ORGANIZATION {Your OpenAI organization}`
+3. Run `azd env set OPENAI_API_KEY {Your OpenAI API key}`
+4. Run `azd up`

+You can retrieve your OpenAI key by checking [your user page](https://platform.openai.com/account/api-keys) and your organization by navigating to [your organization page](https://platform.openai.com/account/org-settings).
+Learn more about creating an OpenAI free trial at [this link](https://openai.com/pricing).
+Do *not* check your key into source control.

+When you run `azd up` after and are prompted to select a value for `openAiResourceGroupLocation`, you can select any location as it will not be used.

 #### Existing Azure Cognitive Search resource